olanikeowo/HR-PROJECT-WORK/README.md

 ---
 ### PROJECT DESCRIPTION
     This is an analysis of the Human Resources Dapartment.
 It is done by analyzing data using business intelligence tool(PowerBI) to discover the key insights such as attrition rate,total number of current employeee, and job satisfaction rate.
-Thereafter, the dataset was being imported into Power Query for cleaning before the actual analysis was carried out in order to discover data-driven insights
+    Thereafter, the dataset was being imported into Power Query for cleaning before the actual analysis was carried out in order to discover data-driven insights.
 ---
 ### DATA SOURCES
-    The Data used for this project work is gotten from LITA Incubator Hub.The primary source of the Data is Data CSV and it is an open source Data that can be freely downloadedfrom Kaggle or any other Data repository site.
+    The Data used for this project work is gotten from LITA Incubator Hub.
+    The primary source of the Data is Data CSV and it is an open source Data that can be freely downloaded from Kaggle or any other Data repository site.
 ---
 ### TOOLS USED
 - PowerBI: